Public Health Alerts

 Canadian Food Inspection Agency

-The affected products are being recalled from the marketplace because they contain almonds which are not declared on the label.
+The affected products are being recalled from the marketplace because they may contain egg, soya, and / or milk which are not declared on the label.

 Canadian Food Inspection Agency